ylabonte/ioBroker.procon-ip/README.md

 ## Changelog

+### 0.1.0 (outstanding)
+* First *stable* release
+    * Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
+    * Reduce logging output
+    * Remove code residues from the template

+### 0.0.2
+* Bugfix release
+    * Fix sys info state values

 ### 0.0.1
-* initial release with following features:
+* Initial release with following features:
     * All information from `GetState.csv` as readonly states
     * Writable states for all relays to toggle auto/manual
     * Writable states for relays not configured for dosage control to toggle on/off

 ## Development
 This adapter is based on the [TypeScript adapter template](https://github.com/ioBroker/ioBroker.template/tree/master/TypeScript).